portworx/lcfs/lcfs/README.md

 ```
 # cd px-graph/lcfs
-# sudo ./lcfs /dev/sdb /mnt /mnt2
+# sudo ./lcfs /dev/sdb /mnt /mnt2 > /dev/null &
 # mount
 ```

 Check the output of the `mount` command to make sure that the device is mounted correctly.
-It is recommended to use an empty directory as the mount point.
+It is recommended to use empty directories as the mount points.

 > Note: For debugging, the -d option can be specified.